Introduction

 sol = orbitsolve_meananom(orb, 0.1) # mean anomaly (radians)

-When constructing an orbit, the location of the planet along its orbit can be specified by τ.
-This is a unitless value between 0 and 1 that represents the fraction of the orbit completed at reference epoch tref which by default is the MJD 58849.0, or 2020-01-01.
+When constructing an orbit, the location of the planet along its orbit can be specified by tp.
+This is the (or a) time the planet made its closest approach to the star.

 orb = orbit(